 You will see product information section displayed.
 If you see the number 365 or the words Subscription Product, you will know that you are using the subscription version (Excel 365) that this book teaches.
 This is the case for products B and C above.

-Otherwise you are using the perpetual license version (this is the case for product A above).
-This is not the correct book for learning the perpetual version (we also publish an Excel 2019 book).
+Notice also the Version and Build (see sidebar for an explanation).